i-nursamsi/Calculate-Species-richness-and-endemicity/README.md

-This tool estimate three common biodiversity metrics: species richness, weighted endemism and corrected weighted endemism.
-The input file format of this tool is occurence points.
-This tool  calculates these metrics for tessellated hexagons created by the 5a.
-Create tessellated hexgons of regiontool (Basic tools: Shapefile and CSV tools).
+This tool calculates three key biodiversity metrics - species richness, weighted endemism, and corrected weighted endemism - using input occurrence point data.
+Metrics are evaluated for tessellated hexagons, created using the 'Create Tessellated Hexagons' function in the basic Shapefile and CSV tools.

-Species Richness(SR) is sum of species per cell.

-SR = K (the total number of species in a grid cell)
+Species richness (SR) is calculated as the total number of species (K) in a grid cell.

-Weighted Endemism (WE), which is the sum of the reciprocal of the total number of cells each species in a grid cell is found in.
-A WE emphasizes areas that have a high proportion of species with restricted ranges.
+Weighted Endemism (WE) sums the reciprocals of the total number of cells each species in a grid cell appears in, emphasizing areas with a high proportion of range-restricted species.

-WE = ∑ 1/C (C is the number of grid cells each endemic occurs in)

-Corrected Weighted Endemism(CWE).
-The corrected weighted endemism is simply the weighted endemism divided by the total number of species in a cell.
-A CWE emphasizes areas that have a high proportion of species with restricted ranges, but are not necessarily areas that are species rich.
+Corrected Weighted Endemism (CWE) is the weighted endemism divided by the total species count (K) in a cell, highlighting areas rich in range-restricted species, irrespective of the overall species count.

-CWE = WE/K (K is the total number of species in a grid cell)